kbstafford/decisivetimes/jason/20251120_timescale_correct_vs_incorrect/README.md

 - We hypothesized that neural activity would be more "stable" during trials in which the mouse made the correct decision
 - As an initial assessment, we compare the autocorrelation timescales of neurons during correct vs. incorrect trials in a single session
-- We did not see evidence for a systematic shift in timescales during correct vs. incorrect trials.
-Some individual neurons showed a difference in timescales; however, not all of the recorded neurons may be even involved in the decision making process
+- We saw evidence for a very small shift in timescales during correct vs. incorrect trials, which warrants further investigation

 ## To reproduce

 ```
 python -m venv .venv # create a virtual environment
 source .venv/bin/activate # activate environment
-pip install -r requirements.txt # use lockfile to instantiate environment (note that this depends on a local dev install of decisive-times-utils)
+pip install -r requirements.txt # use lockfile to instantiate environment
 python compare_timescales.py # run!
 ```